 G-Suite Google Drive

-G-Suite Google Drive has quickly become one of the most used cloud storage options for companies, partly because of how good Google Drive is regarding file sharing.
+G-Suite Google Drive has quickly become one of the most used cloud storage options for companies, partly because of how good Google Drive regards file sharing.

-To share a file for viewing or downloading, you need to send the right link with the right permissions, even to multiple members.
+To share a file for viewing or downloading, you must send the right link with the right permissions, even to multiple members.

-G-Suite also provides you with far more storage, making it perfect for any business looking for a simple way to share files amongst teammates and clients alike.
+G-Suite also provides far more storage, making it perfect for any business looking for a simple way to share files amongst teammates and clients.